buptwhr/LeetCode_record/1-Two Sum.md

     }
 };
 ```
 Use map/unordered_map to store the <number,its index+1>.
 If key-value pairs' v is 0, the key doesn't appear in the vector.
 The unordered_map is kind of a hash table.
-Then traverse the vector and look for $target-number$ in the map.
+Then traverse the vector and look for $ target-number $ in the map.